chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 __Configure the master node__

-You configure the key attributes for the entire cluster on the master node.
+You configure the key attributes for the entire cluster on the master node in ```/opt/splunk/etc/system/local/server.conf```.
 Here is an example of a multisite configuration for a master node:
 ```
 [general]
 site = site1